chongyangshi/budget-k8s/README.md

 ```

-Because we should not rely on Terraform state for storing any secrets, customer-managed key encryption will not yet be configured for this bucket.
+Because we should not rely on Terraform state for storing any sensitive secrets, customer-managed key encryption will not yet be configured for this bucket.
 Instead the Google-managed transparent encryption key is used.
 You can Terraform an appropriate KMS key ring and customer-managed crypto key, and add this with `gsutil kms` later if desired.

 Once the storage bucket is bootstrapped, configure your project settings.
 Use `terraform.tfvars.example` under `terraform/` as an example, renaming it `terraform.tfvars` which will not be committed to this repo.
 You will also need the name of the state storage bucket you just chose for `state_bucket_name`.